HathUan14/Newbie.vn-Cloud-Native-Rental-Room-Platform/README.md

 	]
 }
 ```
-- Landlord viewing his own room post: GET localhost:3000/posts/my-listings
+- Landlord viewing his own room post: `GET localhost:3000/posts/my-listings`
-- (for testing, remmember adding at Headers a new section: key: Authorization, value: Bear <access_token_you_can_get_by_POST:http://localhost:3000/auth/login>)
+- (for testing, remmember adding at Headers a new section: key: Authorization, value: Bear <access_token_you_can_get_by_POST_your_account:http://localhost:3000/auth/login>)
 ```json
 {
 	"meta": {